 Roofing dry in finishes:

-You can read more of our engineering to keep you house cool here: This will save on your electric bill.
+You can read more of our engineering to keep your house cool here: This will save on your electric bill.
 I won’t go into detail about roofing material, our standard is decorative metal laminate.
-There are recommended material upgrades depending on budget.
+There are recommended material upgrades depending on the budget.

-Notes on electrical
+Costa Rica Custom Home Builders: Notes on electrical

 We will include a few extra outlets in the bedrooms and on the back Terrazas.
-Also we will put an external panel box at the pool equipment house.
+Also, we will put an external panel box at the pool equipment house.
 This panel box may serve for landscape lighting, Rancho outlets, or any other exterior electrical requirement that you may wish to add on later.

 Electrical switches; we generally plan three-way switches as we come in the front door and get into bed without being in the dark.
 Meaning you come in the front door, turn one light on at the end of the room you turn it off, and turn the next light on at the end of the passage to turn it off turn and so forth.
 Our bedrooms have 3-way switches that once you’re in bed you can shut the light off.

-Important factor to study:
+An important factor to study:

 This engineer will layout your electrical design to code.
 He won’t include any convenience switches or outlets.
 Often you will never meet the electrical engineer to discuss your electric requirements.
 The result could leave you very dissatisfied.
 Our electrical demands have increased exponentially over the years.
-Receptacles with usb for chargers, motion switches, dimmer switches, rope lighting, accent lighting, ambient light colors.
+Receptacles with USB for chargers, motion switches, dimmer switches, rope lighting, accent lighting, ambient light colors.
 LED’s, incandescent, halogen, sodium, florescent.

 - Seismic engineered foundation installation: